shaunikm/Zephyrus/README.md

 $$\vec{y}_{n+1} = \vec{y}_n + h \vec{F}(\vec{y}_n, t_n).$$

 Using FDM, we compute AQI values over a grid defined by lat and long.
-For each grid point \((i, j)\):
+For each grid point $$(i, j)$$:

 1. Define the grid as: